Robert Siscoe & John Salza

 "But all these things only pertain to the fact that whoever is declared a heretic in the political and ecclesiastical forum (court) is subject to the punishments due to such men.
 But in the divine court there is no need of (human) judgment; for before God he is a heretic who embraces and professes false doctrine against the foundation of the faith, even if the entire world not only does not consider him a heretic but even venerates him as Peter’s successor.
 Consequently, even some Papist writers argue that ‘if the Roman pope falls into heresy, he ceases to be Pope by (divine) law itself. see Torquemada, bk, 4, part 2, ch.
 20.”
 (Gerhard, Theological Loci, lib. v, 1625, section v., 196).

-There is not a Sedevacantist alive today who will side Bellarmine against his Lutheran adversary!
-They might disagree that the Pope and ther Catholic bishops of the sixteenth century were heretics, but they will not disagree with the argument the Lutheran used against Bellarmine.
-And they certainly will not agree with the argument Bellarmine used to refute their 16th century counterpart.
+There is not a Sedevacantist alive today who will side with Bellarmine against his Lutheran adversary!
+They might disagree with Gerhard that the Pope and Catholic bishops of the sixteenth century were heretics, but they won't not disagree with the argument that the Lutheran Sdevacantist used against Bellarmine.
+And what is equally certain is that they will not agree with the argument that Bellarmine used to refute their 16th century counterpart.
 In fact, the argument their Lutheran forefather used against Bellarmine is the same argument that the late Fr.
 Anthony Cekada always used against us!
 Here is how Fr.
 Cekada phrased Gerhard’s argument four centuries later: